Ultimate Guide to Packing

 It seems like there's never enough space for all the outfits you want to bring on a trip.
-However, there are smart ways you can save space when packing up everything you'll want to wear.
+However, there are plenty of tips for how to pack clothes to save space and fit everything you'll want to wear.

 - Put shoes in your suitcase first since they're heavy and take up lots of room.

 - Slide small items like socks or a belt into your shoes.
 Arrange the shoes so the soles are out (like in a shoe box) to save room.
 Slide the shoes into a shoe bag to keep them from getting dirt on your other clothes.
 This will also protect your shoes from any scratches or scuffs that could occur during travel.

 - If you have bulky items like sweaters, consider compression bags.
 These are great space savers.
 Simply slip items inside the bag, seal, and roll out the air.